Horses in the United States

-Horses have been an important component of American life and culture since the founding of the nation.
-In 2008, there were an estimated 9.2 million horses in the United States, with 4.6 million citizens involved in businesses related to horses.
+Horses have been an important component of American life and culture since before the founding of the nation.
+In 2023, there were an estimated 6.65 million horses in the United States, with 1.5 million horse owners, 25 million citizens that participate in horse related activities, 12 million citizens that spectate at horse events, and 4.6 million citizens involved in businesses related to horses.
 There are an estimated 82,000 feral horses that roam freely in the wild in certain parts of the country, mostly in the Western United States.

 While genus Equus, of which the horse is a member, originally evolved in North America, these horse relatives became extinct on the continent approximately 8,000–12,000 years ago.
 In 1493, on Christopher Columbus' second voyage to the Americas, Spanish horses, representing E. caballus, were brought back to North America, first to the Virgin Islands; they were introduced to the continental mainland by Hernán Cortés in 1519.
 From early Spanish imports to Mexico and Florida, horses moved north, supplemented by later imports to the east and west coasts brought by British, French, and other European colonists.
 Native peoples of the Americas quickly obtained horses and developed their own horse culture.

 Horses remained an integral part of American rural and urban life until the 20th century, when the widespread emergence of mechanization caused their use for industrial, economic, and transportation purposes to decline.
 Modern use of the horse in the United States is primarily for recreation and entertainment, though some horses are still used for specialized tasks.

 History

 Evolution

 Fossils of the earliest direct ancestor to the modern horse, Eohippus, have been found in the Eocene layers of North American strata, mainly in the Wind River basin in Wyoming.
 Fossils found at the Hagerman Fossil Beds in Idaho, called the Hagerman horse or Equus simplicidens are from the Pliocene, dating to about 3.5 million years ago (mya).
 Paleontologists determined the fossils represented the oldest remains of the genus Equus.
 The genus Equus, which includes all extant equines, was plentiful in North America and spread into the Old World by about 2.5 mya.

 A 2005 genetic study of fossils found evidence for three genetically divergent equid lineages in Pleistocene North and South America.
-Recent studies suggest all North American fossils of caballine-type horses, including both the domesticated horse and Przewalski's horse, belong to the same species: E. ferus.
+A 2008 study suggested that all North American fossils of caballine-type horses, including both the domesticated horse and Przewalski's horse, belong to the same species: E. ferus.
 Remains attributed to a variety of species and lumped as New World stilt-legged horses belong to a second species that was endemic to North America, now called Haringtonhippus francisci.
 Digs in western Canada have unearthed clear evidence horses existed in North America as recently as 12,000 years ago.
 Other studies produced evidence that horses in the Americas existed until 8,000–10,000 years ago.